gauthma/LaTeX/docs/README.md

 Tweakings
 ---

-### Draft mode

-In the code for fonts, the `microtype` package is loaded.
-This package improves the way spacing is computed, which usually results in an improved layout.
-However, it slows down, very noticeably, the compile time; the solution is the line after it, which indicates to `microtype` that the document is to be processed in draft mode---which disables all the layout improvements.
-When producing the final version, set `draft=false`.

-The above method only disables the `microtype` improvements (which already improves compilation time considerably).
-But to improve it even further, you can set *the whole document* in draft mode, by adding `draft` to the `documentclass` options.
-This, besides also disabling `microtype`, further disables all sorts of things, like images, cross-references, etc. If you use this latter option, there is no need to disable `microtype`---it is done automagically.

 ### The xcolor package

-The *documentclass* line contains two options (`usenames` and `dvipsnames`) that belong to the *xcolor* package, but setting those options only when loading *xcolor* might cause conflicts with other packages that also automagically load that package (namely *tikz*).
-Having those options given to *documentclass* avoids the possibility of any such conflict.
+The `documentclass` line contains two options (`usenames` and `dvipsnames`) that belong to the `xcolor` package, but setting those options only when loading `xcolor` might cause conflicts with other packages that also automagically load that package (namely `tikz`).
+Having those options given to `documentclass` avoids the possibility of any such conflict.

 ArchLinux (AL) packages
 ---